Surprise Lake, The Tetons

-Our two older sisters, Eleanor and Millie, were spending their first summer as campers in the Turquoise Trail in Thoreau, New Mexico.
-This was our family’s ritualistic summer camping trip, “to expose the family to the West,” and the glorious National Parks of our country.
-We dreaded the long station wagon bound drives from the Mid-Atlantic, but we loved the campsites, the sleeping bags, the campfires, and most of all the fishing.
+Our older sisters, Eleanor and Millie, were spending their first summer as campers in the Turquoise Trail at the Cottonwood Gulch Expeditions in Thoreau, New Mexico.
+Our toddler brother, Charlie, was with our grandmother, and our youngst sister, Mary, was not yet born.
+The rest of us were on our family’s ritualistic summer camping trip from Maryland to parts west.
+Mom and Dad had a two week vacation and they took the trip “to expose the family to the glorious National Parks” of our country.
+We kids dreaded the long, dreary 12-hour days staring out of the station wagon windows, but we loved the campsites, the sleeping bags, the campfires, the ranger talks and most of all the fishing.

-Laurie caught the first one, a beautiful Cut Throat, about a foot long.
-Ned and Dad soon followed, as did I in due time.
-We walked around the circumference of the lake, which was huge in my memory bank, and caught another beauty with ‘good fight’ about every 10 minutes.
-We reached our limit in no time and went about the task of cleaning them for supper that night.
-We washed up for lunch and ate with pure man-sized satisfaction.
+Laurie caught the first one, a beautiful Cut Throat Trout, about a foot long.
+The worms were just the ticket.
+Ned soon followed, and Dad selected the perfect dry fly for the hungry fish.
+Soon enough I had one on the line and we were all grinning.
+Dad gave his classic “heee-heee,” when he hooked another one, and we could hear his glee echo across the water.
+We walked around the circumference of the lake, which was huge in my memory bank, and we caught another beauty with ‘good fight’ about every 10 minutes.
+We reached “our daily limit” in no time and went about the task of cleaning them for supper that night.
+Washing up for lunch, we all ate with pure, man-sized satisfaction.
 We told and retold the stories of the “one that got away” while fishing in Canada and on the Chesapeake Bay.
 This time with our Dad was just what the great outdoors was supposed to be like.

-By the time we finished our lunch I walked over to the edge of the path and to my surprise saw Nancy skipping up the trail.
-She smiled that the walk was “easy” and said that Mom was coming as well.
-The boys would not believe it.
-They climbed the whole way.
-Sure enough a few minutes later Mom came limping along to the lake’s edge.
-I was concerned for Mom’s hip and asked why they had made the hike.
-“I decided to do it, because I am 40 years old and it may be the last real hike I can do.
-Plus, I wanted to be with you.”
+When we finished lunch, I walked over to the edge of the path and to my surprise saw Nancy skipping up the trail.
+She smiled as she skipped and declared that the walk was easy!
+“And Mom is right behind me.”
+The boys could not believe it.
+Nancy and Mom climbed the whole way?
+How was that possible?
+Sure enough, a few minutes later Mom came limping along to the lake’s edge.
+We asked with great concern about her hip and Mom insisted she was fine.
+“I decided to do the hike, because I am 40 years old and it may be the last real hike I can do.
+Plus, it is a beautiful day and Nancy and I wanted to be with you.”

-Mom swore to Dad and the boys that she had taken her time, not rushing or hurting herself, but we knew it was strenuous nonetheless and were amazed that they had made it.
-What a grand surprise that was for the Hoopers!
-We showed off our fishing bounty, finished stowing our lunch bags and headed back to the car.
+Mom swore to Dad and the boys that she had taken her time, not rushing or hurting herself, but we knew it was strenuous nonetheless and were astonished that she and Nancy had made it.
+What a Grand surprise for the Hoopers!
+We showed off our bountiful catch, finished stowing our lunch bags and headed back down the trail to the car.

 Surprise & Amphitheater Lakes

-In 2013, I was visiting my daughter, Eleanor Hooper, who lives in Jackson, Wyoming.
+In 2013, I was visiting our daughter, Eleanor, who lived in Jackson, Wyoming.
 She took me on some great bike rides and hikes over the 4th of July.
 A few days later I hiked up that same 4.5 mile trail to Surprise Lake.
-It was 48 years to the day, since our family had been to the Lake.
-The next week Eleanor showed her real girl power by running up that trail to Surprise Lake in her sneakers and extended the trip another 0.2 miles to Amphitheater Lake.
+It had been 48 years to the day, since our family had been to the Lake.
 Some comments by hikers on Trip Adviser called it the best trail in this part of the Tetons and not to miss it.
-What a fun return to this pristine and beautiful part of the Rocky Mountains.
+What a fun return to see this pristine and beautiful part of the Rocky Mountains.